cmu-delphi/covidcast-indicators/validator/PLANS.md

 ## Current features

 * Errors are summarized in class attribute and printed on exit
+* If any non-suppressed errors are raised, the validation process exits with non-zero status
 * Various check settings are controllable via indicator-specific params.json files
 * User can manually disable certain checks for certain sets of data using a field in the params.json file
 * User can enable test mode (checks only a small number of data files) using a field in the params.json file

 ## Checks + features wishlist, and problems to think about:

-* Improve efficiency by grouping all_frames by geo and sig instead of reading data in again via read_geo_sig_cmbo_files().
+* Improve efficiency by grouping all_frames by geo type and signal name instead of reading data in again via read_geo_signal_combo_files().
-* Check explicitly for large spikes (avg_val check can detect large jumps and especially large spikes)
+* Check explicitly for large spikes (avg_val check can detect jumps in average value)
 * Which, if any, specific geo_ids are missing (get list from historical data)
 * Different test thresholds for different files?
 Currently some control based on smoothed vs raw signals
 * Use known erroneous/anomalous days of source data to tune static thresholds